-Canines have unique olfactory systems that can smell odors at concentrations of up to up to 100 million times lower than humans can and distinguish the elements of those of another odor.
+Canines have unique olfactory systems that can smell odors at concentrations of up to 100 million times lower than humans can and distinguish the elements of one odor from those of another odor.
 That's why they have been used for many years for important